cloudmesh/client/_sources/commands/command_templates.txt

 You will see the prompt and can interactively execute some of the commands without needing to type in cm in front of each command.
 To see the commands type help.
 To get help for an individual command type help COMMANDNAME.
-You can quit the comamnd shell with the command quit.
+You can quit the command shell with the command quit.

 The current list of commands contains: